iTowns/itowns/docs/README.md

 When adding a tutorial, also add it in `docs/tutorials/list.json`, and following the already present tutorials, add a name to it.

+You will also need to specify the section of your tutorial in `docs/config.json`, at the `tutorialSections` property.
+You can add a new section as long as the `sectionTitle` and `sectionId` parameters you set for your tutorial are different from the ones that are already present.

 If you want to add images to the tutorial, add them inside `docs/tutorials/images`, and name under `$TUTORIAL_NAME_xxx`, `$TUTORIAL_NAME` being the name of the markdown file containing the tutorial, and `xxx` the